flatland-association/flatland-rl/README.rst

 Flatland is a toolkit for developing and comparing multi agent reinforcement learning algorithms on grids.
 The base environment is a two-dimensional grid in which many agents can be placed.
 Each agent must solve one or more tasks in the grid world.
 In general, agents can freely navigate from cell to cell.
 However, cell-to-cell navigation can be restricted by transition maps.
 Each cell can hold an own transition map.
-By default, the cell doesn't have any restriction of movement defined in its transition map.
-So, the agent can freely move to any neighbor cell.
+By default, each cell has a default transition map defined which allows all transitions to its eight neighbor cells (go up and left, go up, go up and right, go right, go down and right, go down, go down and left, go left).
-With other world the agent can move to all eight neighbor cells (go up and left, go up, go up and right, go right, go down and right, go down, go down and left, go left).
+So, the agents can freely move from cell to cell.

-The general purpose of the implementation allows to implement any kind of 2D gird based environments.
+The general purpose of the implementation allows to implement any kind of two-dimensional gird based environments.
 It can be used for many learning task where a two-dimensional grid could be the base of the environment.

 Flatland delivers a python implementation which can be easily extended.
 And it provides different baselines for different environments.